 Interest in studying abroad in Germany just seems to keep on growing.
 This is largely due to the fact there are no undergraduate tuition fees at most public universities in Germany, and this applies to both German students and internationals, regardless of nationality.
 Just a small nominal university fee is charged, of around €150-250 (~US$170-280), to cover administration costs.
 Study In Germany

 The exception is the state of Baden-Württemberg in south-west Germany, which reintroduced tuition fees for non-EU/EEA students in autumn 2017.
 These students must pay €1,500 (~US$1,660) a semester (€3,000 or ~US$3,320 per year).
 PhD students and refugees aren’t affected, and the fees are reduced for those pursuing a second degree (to €650 (~US$720) a semester, which is €1,300 (~US$1,440) a year.
 It’s possible that other German states will follow and reintroduce fees in the future, as they seek to invest in and improve university education, so watch out for this.
-You Can Apply For USA DV Lottery 2022 program.
+See Study Abroad For Free In Top International Universities.

 |World University Rankings 2020 – Top Universities of Germany|